It’s no secret: racial tension exists at Ohio University.

 The racial divide within the Athens community has resulted in several discriminatory acts, especially toward black students.

-In the past, students have witnessed discriminatory paintings and messages on the Graffiti Wall.
+In the past, students have witnessed countless discriminatory acts, with Athens residents even painting hateful messages on the Richland Graffiti Wall.
 What is more telling, however, is the absence of administrators and organizations that aid black students and the issues they face in the aftermath of these incidents.

 Black Affairs Commission, which is one of the 11 commissions in the Ohio University Student Senate, recognized this lack of representation and has begun establishing a bigger presence on campus.

-Though the group has been active within the senate, the commission’s members have made the effort to inform students about its services through social media.
-The group recently developed a Twitter account, where they’ve published their office hours for students interested in discussing topics revolving around the black experience on campus.
+Though the group has been active within the senate, the commission’s members have made additional efforts to inform students about its services through social media.
+The group recently developed a Twitter account, displaying its office hours for students interested in discussing topics revolving around the black experience on campus.